 The net of the two is paid over to HMRC if the output tax exceeds the input tax which is usually the case.
 A refund will be due if the business incurs more VAT than it collects.

 Realistically this means that if you sell to non VAT registered businesses or consumers your price will be higher by the amount of the VAT, which could have a detrimental impact on your business when your prices are compared to the competition.
 So it’s worth thinking this through before you jump into VAT registration.

 The VAT Flat Rate Scheme may be a viable alternative to look at although this has become less attractive with the Low Cost Trader Rules.
 Under the scheme the business must still charge VAT at 20% on all sales.

-Being VAT registered does place an administrative burden on businesses through the quarterly reporting regime and businesses with turnovers over £85,000 will fall into Making Tax Digital from April 2019.
+Being VAT registered does place an administrative burden on businesses through the quarterly reporting regime and businesses with turnovers over £85,000 will fall into Making Tax Digital for VAT.